Interlibrary Loan vs. Borrow Direct: Which One Should You Use?

 I need to borrow a book that is checked out at Columbia.
 It is for a class assignment due in two weeks.

 When speed is the issue for a loan, try Borrow Direct first.
-If the book is unavailable through Borrow Direct, try ILL, but keep in mind that ILL loans generally arrive within two weeks, which may be too late for your assignment.
-Adjust your “need by” date on the ILL form to reflect your actual deadline.
+If the book is unavailable through Borrow Direct, try ILL.
+Keep in mind that ILL loans generally arrive within two weeks, which may be too late for your assignment.
+Adjust the "Not Wanted After Date" on the ILL form to reflect your actual deadline.

 I need to borrow a multi-volume set or one volume from a multi-volume set.